maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 The legal aspect will be a bit like what the open source foundations offer: help with protecting producers and consumers.

-There is one additional aspect a NuGet marketplace will have to help with, and that is preventing abuse and having clear rules.
+There is one additional aspect a NuGet marketplace will have to help with: establishing rules and preventing their abuse.
 What if I have an MIT-licensed project, and someone sells it with a dual license on this marketplace?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It will be perfectly legal and valid for someone to sell your MIT licence code.
 You expressly permitted that.</p>&mdash; Damian Hickey (@randompunter) <a href="https://twitter.com/randompunter/status/1273173878752370688?ref_src=twsrc%5Etfw">June 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>